Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 2. Apex CPU time limit exceeded

-The hardest to debug because it isn't tied to a single line.
-CPU time accumulates across the whole transaction — every Trigger, every Flow, every formula recalculation.
+The hardest to debug because it is not tied to a single line.
+CPU time accumulates across the whole transaction.
+Every Trigger, every Flow, every formula recalculation, every recursive call adds to the same counter, and the failure surfaces only when the counter crosses 10,000 ms (sync) or 60,000 ms (async).

-The CPU wall comes from: deeply nested loops, complex formulas re-evaluated on every record, large collections that get filtered/sorted in code, regex on long strings, JSON parsing of huge payloads, recursive Triggers.
+The CPU wall comes from: deeply nested loops, complex formulas re-evaluated on every record, large collections that get filtered or sorted in code, regex on long strings, JSON parsing of huge payloads, recursive Triggers.
+Each of those is reasonable in isolation; the combinations are what kill you.

 Fixes are surgical and depend on the cause.
-The single highest-leverage move: profile first.
+The single highest-impact move: profile first.
 Use Limits.getCpuTime() to add measurement at suspected hot spots before optimizing.
+Most teams discover the actual hot spot is not what they guessed, and the time spent measuring saves multiple times that in misdirected optimization.

 3. DML statement limit: 151

 You wrote update record; inside a loop.
 Each iteration counts as one DML statement.
-151 records → boom.
+151 records and the platform throws.

 for (Account a : accounts) {